Lord Ganesha and His Trunk: What is the Symbolism?

 Parabrahma roopam Ganesham bhajema |

-Lets us pray Lord Ganesha who is the parabrahman(Ultimate Reality).
+Lets us pray Lord Ganesha who is the Parabrahman(the Ultimate Reality).

 Lord Shri Ganesha is one of the most powerful and popular deities in Sanatana Dharma(Hinduism).
 He looks lovely with an elephant head!
 He is the ruler and remover of obstacles.
 So, before we start any new work or any venture, we pray him for his blessings.

 He is also one of the five main Vedic deities, viz.
 Ganesha, Surya, Vishnu, Shiva and Durga.
 What is the most striking and differentiating feature of Ganesha among these?
-Yes, you’re right! it is his trunk!
+Yes, you’re right!
+It is his trunk!
 Is there any symbolic significance of this?
-Let us understand.
+Let us understand clearly.

-Lord Ganesha is elephant-headed God.
+Lord Ganesha is an elephant-headed God.
 By the way, what is the primary function of trunk in an elephant?
 It is a powerful tool to grip the things like trees.
 It is also used to access things to put in the mouth.
-It is also helps the elephant to enjoy a nice shower by pouring water on the back!
+It is used by the elephant to enjoy a nice shower by pouring water on the back!
 The bottom line is: for an elephant, trunk gives an easy access to many things.
-Moreover, trunk is used to give things to others.
-This is important.
-Let us keep this in mind.
+Moreover, trunk is used by the elephant to give things to others.

 Left Side Turned Trunk